Stackdome/Stackdome/pkg/api/openapi/docs/DefaultApi.md

 ## ApiV1OrganizationsOrgIdWorkspacesWorkspaceIdResourcesGet

-> ApiV1OrganizationsOrgIdWorkspacesWorkspaceIdResourcesGet200Response ApiV1OrganizationsOrgIdWorkspacesWorkspaceIdResourcesGet(ctx, orgId, workspaceId).Execute()
+> WorkspaceResourceList ApiV1OrganizationsOrgIdWorkspacesWorkspaceIdResourcesGet(ctx, orgId, workspaceId).Execute()

 List all WorkspaceResources for a Workspace